10 Different Types of Ecommerce Websites in 2023

 Marketplace websites are a popular option for vendors and buyers alike.
 It offers a range of products from many different sellers.

 In these marketplaces, the marketplace owner processes customer transactions.
-The shipment and fulfillment are taken care of by the vendors and wholesalers.
+The shipment and fulfillment are taken care of by the vendors and wholesalers who builds e-commerce websites.

 However, it's essential to keep in mind that online marketplaces impose rules on what can be sold.
 Additionally, it can be hard to establish a unique identity on the platform.